RITIKHARIANI/styx/README.md

 * backend.test for the backend.
 * documentation.test for the docs.

+Project work:
+**Follow this for optimal working with other developers**
+* Check out all the issues, make new ones, edit them, anything which helps us.
+* Check out the project, make additions.
+* Message any of the core contributors to be added.

 Usage
 > This project is open-source and can be modified and used as allowed by the [license](https://github.com/rehanvipin/styx/blob/master/LICENSE)